darin-oc/gpa/README.md

 Maintained by Darin Brathwaite (darin.brathwaite@open.uwi.edu).

-## Usage
+## Usage/Installation
 The `/app` directory contains all the raw files for the application.
 The `/dist` directory contains the minified version of the application.
 Minified files means faster loading of the application by clients.

-Place the files and folders of either `/app` or `/dist` in the public facing directory of your web server.
+To install, place the files and folders of **either** `/app` or `/dist` in the public facing directory of your web server.

 ## Configuration
 Use the **config.json** file to configure the default settings of the app.
 The instructions for each **"setting"** can found in the **"_comment_setting"**.
 For example, the instructions for setting the `"defaultCampus"` can be found in `"_comment_defaultCampus"`.